rafaelh/update-kali/README.md

 ![Image of update-kali script running](update-kali.gif)

 ## What is this?
 I find that I need to keep a lot of Kali linux installations up to date, and I like them to be setup in a similar format.
-This script installs the tools I'm likely to use, creates directories, etc. Currently it's mostly set up for my personal use, but with a little modification anyone else can use it too:
+This script installs the tools I'm likely to use, creates directories, etc. Currently it's set up for my personal use, but with a little modification you can use it too:

-* Fork the repo so that you can commit changes to `config.py`, and so the script updates from the reight place
+* Fork the repo so that you can commit changes to `config.py`, and so the script updates from the right place
 * Update `config.py` with your preferences
 * Go through `/scripts/` and delete the ones you don't want - they should be self-explanatory.
 * Make sure you have the following installed: `python3`, `python-apt` and `git`.